robert-mccarthy-ca/modern-druid/README.md

 *   **Grants:** The possibility of government level grants and startup loans is another potential source of funding beyond carbon revenues.

 Garden like a beast.
 Have fancy bonfires.
 Let people pick their own damn food.
 Dare to solve the problem.

+** Stuff to Add:
+- reframe methane intro as current levels and history, so the full 120x impact as co2, we're interested in the net methane in the atmosphere
+- sell carbon credits at value above market hopefully
+- allow carbon removal to take place and start at a local level through civic improvement projects
+-